PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 500

-Limit the number of NSEC3 hash iterations
+Limit the number of NSEC3 hash iterations for zone configurations.
+For more information see :ref:`dnssec-operational-nsec-modes-params`.

 .. _setting-max-packet-cache-entries: